-For many people, Ecuador has it all – coastal landscapes, lush jungles, breathtaking mountains.
+For many people, Ecuador has it all – coastal landscapes, lush jungles, stunning waterfalls and breathtaking mountains.
 This South American country straddles the equator on the west coast, promising sun-filled days for most of the year.
 For many travelers, Ecuador is a legendary dream.
 A single trip brings you experiences in the Amazon jungle, Andean foothills, and Galapagos Islands.

 At an elevation of 2,850 meters, the capital of Quito immerses travelers in its rich Spanish heritage.
 Here, Spanish colonial quarters remain intact, decorated with 16th- and 17th- century architecture that includes palaces, churches, and offices.
 While travelers from all over the country enjoy the beauty of towns and cities, one thing draws adventure lovers of all kinds to Ecuador – hiking the Andes.